pivotal-cf/docs-pks/vsphere-cni.hbs.md

 ## Install the TKGI and Kubernetes CLIs

-The TKGI CLI and Kubernetes CLI help you interact with your Tanzu Kubernetes Grid Integrated Edition-provisioned Kubernetes clusters and Kubernetes workloads.
+The TKGI CLI and Kubernetes CLI help you interact with your {{  vars.product }}-provisioned Kubernetes clusters and Kubernetes workloads.

 To install the CLIs, follow the instructions below: